Dharanya1414/RC-Car-Racing-Game/README.md

 # RC-Car-Racing-Game

-A web-based RC car racing simulation using HTML, CSS, and JavaScript.
+A lightweight top-down RC car racing demo (keyboard-controlled) built with HTML, CSS and JavaScript.
+- Controls: Arrow keys (↑ accelerate, ↓ brake/reverse, ←/→ turn)
+- Drop these files into your GitHub repo and enable GitHub Pages to publish.

+Files:
+- index.html
+- styles.css
+- script.js
+- car.svg

+Made for quick demo and portfolio.
+Good to upload to GitHub and show a working demo.